steffenaxer/iteratively/content/post/drt-chicago-rp/index.md

 - **MaxAbsoluteDetour**
   This optional parameter defines a hard limit on the detour — either in time or distance — regardless of Alpha and Beta.
 It ensures that no passenger is excessively delayed due to pooling, acting as a safeguard for service reliability.

-In this blogpost we chose the following parameter combination to compare Ride Hailing and Ride Pooling
+In this blogpost our team chose the following parameter combination to compare Ride Hailing and Ride Pooling

 | Parameter              | Ride Hailing | Ride Pooling       |
 |------------------------|--------------|--------------------|